 Specified sexual assault

-If an employee cannot provide advance notice of the need to take leave to appear in court or attend any judicial proceeding or proceeding where the rights of the victim are at issue, the employee must provide the person in charge as soon as possible with the required documentation to confirm the court appearance or proceeding.
+The employee is required to provide reasonable advance notice, when possible, to the person in charge.
+If an employee cannot provide advance notice, the employee must provide the person in charge as soon as possible with the required documentation to confirm the court appearance or proceeding.
 Acceptable documentation may be:

 A court order protecting or separating the employee from the perpetrator of a covered offense